load R package

 Details

 The function preprocessing() takes a .csv file of summarized protein abundances, exported from Spectronaut.
 The most important columns that need to be included in this file are: R.Condition, R.Replicate, PG.ProteinAccessions, PG.ProteinNames, PG.NrOfStrippedSequencesIdentified, and PG.Quantity.
 This function will reformat the data and provide functionality for some initial filtering (based on the number of unique peptides).
-The steps below describe the functions that happen in the Preprocessing code.
+The steps below describe the operations performed during preprocessing.

 1. Loads the raw data